Juanita Arias ’18

-“When I started at St. Joseph’s College, I was intent on focusing on my major: biology.
+“When I started at St. Joseph's University, I was intent on focusing on my major: biology.
 However, to fulfill my core, I chose Introduction to Sociology.
 This class has taught me lessons that I can apply to my life as an immigrant.
 For example, one of the topics covered in class was inequality.
 This social phenomenon concerns me, for I have experienced and observed economic injustice in my community.
 After taking this course, I have decided to pursue a double major in biology and sociology.

 “Sociology offers me insights and concepts about the reality of so many people who live in the shadows.
 In addition, this class has taught me how problems like inequality can be confronted by educating the community and decreasing the dependency one group has on the other.
 It is my objective to learn about these social conflicts and apply this knowledge for the empowerment of my community.

 "To fulfill my core, I chose Introduction to Sociology.
 This class has taught me lessons that I can apply to my life as an immigrant...
 Sociology offers me insights and concepts about the reality of so many people who live in the shadows."

 “I am blessed to have joined [the St. Joseph's University] family.
 After two years at St. Joseph's, I have been able to take leadership roles.
 I have joined a wide variety of community service events, conferences and workshops that have allowed me to grow as a leader and have provided me with the tools to succeed in my future endeavors.
 I am looking forward to participate in many more opportunities that the University has to offer.